-Vail Valley Anglers Float Certification Course is being offered the first and last weeks of May 2018 .
+Vail Valley Anglers Float Certification Course is being offered twice in May of 2019.
 This course will train and certify you to become a fly fishing float guide in Colorado.
 All training will occur on the Eagle River, Colorado River and Roaring Fork River.
 Additionally it will provide the minimum of 50 hours of on-river instruction as required by the state of Colorado in order to legally guide float trips.
 You must first reach Guide status to be able to do individual float trips without a Trip Leader.

 We maintain a 2 to 1 student to instructor ratio.
 Lodging is not included but we do have lodging discounts available for students.
 There are also opportunities for camping close by and we do have a shower facility we can offer to students.

 Rowing and running rapids can be both physically and mentally challenging.
 Being prepared, getting a good night’s rest and staying hydrated are all important factors to becoming a successful float guide.
 We ask that you please take care of yourself throughout this course.
 The weather and river flows are unpredictable this time of year.
 Be prepared for worst case scenarios (severe weather).
 Our primary concern is your safety and everyone participating in this course should be physically and mentally ready to be challenged.

 The Colorado State Oar Certification course includes five days of on river instruction from our team of world class fly fishing guides.
 Our guides have decades of combined guiding and rowing experience with over 20,000 commercial river miles so you can be sure that you are getting the best instruction.
 Students will need to supply a fishing license, equipment and lunch.
 It is recommended that you book in advance to ensure your spot.There is a 50% non-refundable deposit required.
 Within 30 days 100% payment is required and is non-refundable.
 Credit cards are accepted